Shreekar11/queryflow/README.md

 ### Cons

-- Only supports basic SELECT \* FROM table queries.
+- Currently supports basic SELECT \* FROM table queries.
-- Uses mock data instead of a real backend API.
+- Uses mock data instead of a retrieving from backend server.

 ## Solution Future Aspects

 - Add more robust query validation (e.g., using a SQL parser).
-- Replace mock data with a real backend API to execute queries against a database.
+- Replace mock data with actual backend server to execute queries against a database.
-- Allow users to select from multiple themes beyond light and dark modes.

 ## Setup Instructions for Local development